Mane2305/Sperm-Morphology-CNN/README.md

 ## Known Limitations

-**Single-source data.** All images from one lab with one staining protocol.
+**Single-source data.** All images from SMIDS Dataset.
 Generalization to a different microscope or staining batch is unvalidated — probably the biggest real-world risk.

 **Multi-cell frames.** The model focuses on whichever sperm head is most salient in the feature map, not a deliberate cell selection.
 A detection stage fixes this.